swiftlang/swift-evolution/proposals/XXXX-typed-based-private.md

 In the hopes of fulfilling the initial goal of [SE-0025](0025-scoped-access-level.md), this proposal defines the visibility of the `private` access level to extensions, declarations and nested types of the member's type in the same file to increase its usefulness and as a good default private access level. `fileprivate` then logically achieves its intended goal of being more rarely used and adheres to Swift's "progressive disclosure” philosophy.

+While it has been argued that access level changes should wait until a future design of submodules, the increasing importance of source stability in Swift severly diminishes that argument.
+Changes of the level of those described in this proposal will most probably be impossible post Swift 4, making this the last chance of correcting the deficiencies of [SE-0025](0025-scoped-access-level.md).

 ## Detailed design

 The design of this proposal defines the visibility of a `private` member declared within a type `X` or an extension of type `X` to: